theconjen/The-Connection/ALGORITHM_EXPLANATION.md

-# Personalized Content Recommendation Algorithm
+# Faith-Based Personalized Content Recommendation Algorithm

 ## Overview
-This algorithm creates a personalized home feed for users based on their interactions, follows, and community activity.
-It combines multiple signals to surface the most relevant content for each individual user.
+This algorithm creates a personalized home feed specifically designed for Christian community engagement.
+It prioritizes faith-based content while balancing relevance, engagement, relationships, and freshness to surface the most meaningful content for each individual user's spiritual journey.

 ## How It Works